 However, because the deductions may not offset payroll taxes unless the contributions are made through a Section 125 salary reduction cafeteria plan and because the value of a deduction depends on the taxpayer's tax bracket, health savings accounts are less beneficial to lower-income taxpayers. ...

+Who Is Eligible for an HSA?
 HSA accounts are not available to all Americans.
 You’ll need an insurance plan that's termed ahigh-deductible health plan(HDHP) to be eligible.
 The minimums change every year, so you’ll want to check the latest stats before contributing.
-These are the rules for an HDHP for 2022: ...
+These are the rule...